resurfaceio/iac/aws/README.md

 ## Running Graylog API Security on ECS

 Currently, this option is not supported.
-If you are interested, please let us know by opening an issue for us to allocate resources to bring this option up to date.
+If you are interested, please let us know by opening a new issue!

 ## Kinesis Data Streams: Capture API call data from your AWS API Gateway